dotnet/android-libzipsharp/README.md

 To create a new archive use the `FileMode.CreateNew`, this will behave exactly as it does with normal `File` operations.
-An exception will be throw if the file already exists.
+An exception will be thrown if the file already exists.

 ```
 using (var zip = ZipArchive.Open ("test.zip", FileMode.CreateNew)) {